 Heritage Policy and Practice Committee

-Supports and promotes exemplary heritage conservation and practice and manages the Advisory Committees.
+Supports and promotes exemplary heritage policy and practice, and oversees Council’s strategic projects.

 Joint Working Group

 The Joint Working Group consists of three members each of the Heritage Council of Victoria and the Victorian Aboriginal Heritage Council.
 The purpose of the Joint Working Group is to “work towards a better understanding of places and objects with shared values”.

 Archaeology & Underwater Cultural Heritage

 Provides advice to Council on issues relating to archaeology, maritime and underwater cultural heritage matters, including advocating for excellence in terrestrial and maritime archaeology across Victoria’s private and public sectors and undertaking research to ensure Council’s understanding of contemporary archaeological practice is up to date.